Moundville Depot

 Here is a great scan of the the early depot.
 What a nice building it was.

-Below are close-ups of the men:
+Here are close-ups of the men:

 The late Mrs. Iva Shaw identified the third man from the right is Bert Butler.

-Lisa Nelson reports thats her Aunt says that the man 2nd from the left is definitely Nealy Martin Addison [her father, Lisa's grandfather].
+Lisa Nelson reports thats her Aunt says that the man 2nd from the left is Nealy Martin Addison [her father, Lisa's grandfather].
 They say that he most certainly worked for the railroad in Moundville.
 She said that Nealy Martin had a gold Hamilton watch from the railroad that he had given to his son, her father, and that it was then given to them and she still has it.

-Below are two scans shared by Vic Hinds that include a later Moundville Section Crew.
+Here are two scans shared by Vic Hinds that include a later Moundville Section Crew.
 This photo was taken a few years after the one above.

 3rd from left is Clyde Ashbaugh.

 Close up of the depot and you can see it see it is the same building as the depot at the top of the page.
+Notice also that there are no trees!

-Section Crew.
+Section Crew. (from Vic Hinds)

 Clyde Ashbaugh on left.
-We should be able to identfy the rest.
+We should be able to identfy the rest

-Later - Moundville Section Crew - See enlargements below
+Later Moundville Section Crew - See enlargements below

 Does anyone recognize these guys?